donlapark/Dirichlet-Mechanism/README.md

 <hr>

 ```
 # Define a Bayesian networks.
-The values are parents.
+The keys are nodes, and the values are associated parents.
 adult_net = {"age": [],
              "sex": [],
              "education": ["age"],